matrix-org/areweoidcyet/client-implementation-guide/index.md

 # Useful terminology

 - OpenID Connect (OIDC) - the protocol being used to authenticate a user and acquire an access token to use with a homeserver
-- OIDC Provider (OP) - the OIDC compatible server that is capable of issuing access tokens
+- OpenID Provider (OP) - the OIDC compatible server that is capable of issuing access tokens
 - Issuer - the OP that is being used to issue access tokens for a particular homeserver

 # Requirements